 1. Is Transfer Orientation mandatory?

-Transfer Orientation is strongly recommended for new students.
-Please note that advisors from some academic programs will only see new students at Orientation, therefore, students in those programs must attend in order to talk to an advisor.
+Transfer Orientation is strongly recommended for all new students, and is required for those who have an Advising Hold on their accounts.
 Also, even though you’ve attended college already, FIU has many particular policies, requirements, services, and resources that you may not be familiar with, and these will be covered through Transfer Orientation.

 2. If I’m not sure that I’m bringing a guest, should I pre-register for them anyway?